onthebusiness/harelang.org/content/blog/2022-04-17-Chronology-in-Hare.md

 *timescales*, the notion of a "dimension" on which instants exist, a dimension of reference and measure.

 The [chrono::timescale][ts] type embodies this notion.
-It's role allows for careful and deliberate handling of things like leap seconds at a stock exchange, or timekeeping in scientific contexts at an astronomic observatory.
+Its role allows for careful and deliberate handling of things like leap seconds at a stock exchange, or timekeeping in scientific contexts at an astronomic observatory.